sardar-mukhshaf/SamaVault-Platform/README.md

 ## Roadmap

-This project is designed to evolve.
-Planned enhancements include:

-1. **AWS Fargate**: Migrate non-critical workloads to Fargate profiles for serverless container execution.
+1. **AWS Fargate** — migrate non-critical workloads to serverless container execution.
-2. **Chaos Engineering**: Integrate AWS Fault Injection Simulator (FIS) to test AZ failures, API throttling, and network blackholes.
+2. **Chaos Engineering** — integrate AWS Fault Injection Simulator (FIS) for AZ failure, API throttling, network blackhole testing.
-3. **Service Mesh**: Deploy Istio or AWS App Mesh for mTLS between microservices and advanced traffic management.
+3. **Service Mesh** — Istio or AWS App Mesh for mTLS between microservices and advanced traffic management.
-4. **FinOps Dashboard**: Build a Grafana dashboard using CUR (Cost and Usage Report) data exported to Athena.
+4. **FinOps Dashboard** — Grafana dashboard built on CUR data exported to Athena.
-5. **Policy as Code**: Expand OPA (Open Policy Agent) gatekeeper policies for Kubernetes admission control.
+5. **Policy as Code** — expand OPA Gatekeeper policies for Kubernetes admission control.
-6. **Multi-Cloud DR**: Evaluate Azure or GCP as a tertiary DR target for extreme resilience.
+6. **Multi-Cloud DR** — evaluate Azure or GCP as a tertiary DR target.

 ---

 ## License
 This project is provided as an educational and portfolio reference.
 Adapt it for your organization with appropriate security reviews and penetration testing before production use in regulated environments.

 ---